 I cannot think of a better anecdote of that experience than a tale of my young pre-sales experience at Oracle.
-Under pressure of reaching yearly quotas by Oracle’s direct-sales machine, I was instructed by my account manager to sell hard the displacement of an aging database infrastructure with Oracle’s relational database to a globally recognized client.
+Under the pressure of reaching yearly quotas by Oracle’s direct-sales machine, I was instructed by my account manager to sell hard the displacement of an aging database infrastructure with Oracle’s relational database to a globally recognized client.
 It was not my first visit to this client, and I had already made the benefits of Oracle’s technology advantage abundantly clear.
-But I caved under pressure that could challenge my career and paid them another visit, to see if we could still – with hormone infused sales stamina – “kick this deal in” before fiscal year’s end.
+But I caved under pressure that could challenge my career and paid them another visit to see if we could still – with hormone-infused sales stamina – “kick this deal in” before the fiscal year’s end.
 After a day devoted to weighing all the business consequences with the client, they asked me point-blank what I would do.
 I could not lie and recommended to hold off for now, and the client heeded my advice and tore up the contract.
 Long story short, I got sidelined as an uncooperative sales engineer and parlayed my unquestionable expertise in new-media products to a product marketing role at Oracle.

 One year went by, and amid a formal presentation to about ten people of a new corporate prospect visiting Oracle’s offices, the phone rang.
-Office managers knew better than to patch calls to conference rooms, and I asked one of my colleagues to pick it up while we continued.
+Office managers knew better than patch calls to conference rooms, and I asked one of my colleagues to pick it up while we continued.
 The person on the phone insisted he speak with me.
-Reluctant to disrespect my current audience I irritatedly walked to the back and picked up the phone, and asked who dared to break me away from any client presentation.
+Reluctant to disrespect my current audience, I irritatedly walked to the back, picked up the phone, and asked who dared to break me away from any client presentation.
 To my surprise, it was the CIO of the global client I advised one year ago to hold off.
 And what followed was the most heart-warming reference I have ever received, when he described the trust I had instilled in them to sign a multi-million deal with Oracle that day.
-I was only his second call to Oracle after he signed the contract.
+It was only his second call to Oracle after he signed the contract.
 His first was to Oracle’s CEO.

 Trust from an authentic promise

-By “input” I refer to venture capital as the arbitrage of innovation that determines what budding innovation will ever see the light of day.
+By “input,” I refer to venture capital as the arbitrage of innovation that determines what budding innovation will ever see the light of day.
 As I have predicted and described in excruciating detail on this blog many times before, venture capital has turned predominantly subprime, which in turn promotes innovation that is predominantly subprime (and turns a blind eye to prime).
 The intellectual capacity of entrepreneurs is now used to produce advertising clicks, with advertising being the antithesis of consumer value.
 Forgetting for a moment that the public as the ultimate investor through institutional funds (pension funds, endowments, insurance companies, etc.) in most venture capital firms has and is poised to lose more money on the deployment of ten levels of subprime risk, that can never serve as the mechanism to producing prime returns.
 A reason why venture capital, despite having access to a massive greenfield of innovation, is getting no more than single-digit percentage interest in assets under management from financial managers (the investors in venture capital) some forty years after birth.

-By “output” I refer to the socioeconomic value produced by technology companies large and small (even by the few that manage to escape the overwhelming wrath of subprime).
+By “output,” I refer to the socio-economic value produced by technology companies large and small (even by the few that manage to escape the overwhelming wrath of subprime).
 What value is there in connecting people when the operating system of that connectivity relies on an opaque mechanism of socialism deployed by social networks?
-The kind of socialism that implicitly ignores and rejects outliers, and thus leads to regression of evolution.
+The kind of socialism that implicitly ignores and rejects outliers and thus leads to regression of evolution.

 Why would self-respecting sovereignties relinquish social control to immature technology that violates the basic economic principles of a meritocracy?
 Why would a country or business enthusiastically deploy internet applications cobbled together from popular open-source components that will cause severe threats to its security?
-Why would any state allow the exchange of artistic value (apps, music, videos, books, etc.) be concentrated to a single dominant operator who violates fundamental free-market principles and messes with the organic exchange of the creative works of its citizens?
+Why would any state allow the exchange of artistic value (apps, music, videos, books, etc.) to be concentrated to a single dominant operator who violates fundamental free-market principles and messes with the organic exchange of the creative works of its citizens?
 Should I go on?

 The new risk of technology